celestiaorg/nmt/spec/nmt.md

 # NMT Data Structure

-Namespaced Merkle Tree, NMT for short, at the core is a normal Merkle tree that employs a modified hash function, namely a [namespaced hash](#namespaced-hash) to ensure each node in the tree encompasses the range of namespaces of its descendants' messages.
-The leaves of the tree are arranged in ascending order based on the namespace identifiers of the messages they hold.
-The messages stored in the NMT leaves are arranged in ascending order based on their namespace IDs, which must be of a fixed and known size and have the format `<NsID>||<rawData>`.
+Namespaced Merkle Tree, at the core is a normal Merkle tree that employs a modified hash function, namely a [namespaced hash](#namespaced-hash) to ensure each node in the tree encompasses the range of namespaces of its descendants' messages.
+The messages stored in the NMT leaves are arranged in ascending order based on their namespace IDs, which must be of a fixed and known size and have the format `<NsID>||<Message Data>`.

 ## Namespaced Hash